NicoHerbig/MMPE/README.md

 - mmpe-frontend: contains the Angular project which really is the frontend
 - mmpe-server: contains a simple node.js server responsible for project load & store, as well as microservices like spellchecking
+- Python based backend: contains the functionality of generating multiple alternatives and clustering these alternaives into different categories.
+Download the complete folder by using this link https://drive.google.com/drive/folders/1Wd9dl6bDnPHsXLDjIGmTSL5RU7xOAuTf.
+- Attention: A python based backend folder is only needed when running the mmpe project for Interactive Post-Editing (IPE).

 ## Requirements <a name="requirements"></a>
 - node.js
 - Angular CLI
 - Ensure that git and python are in PATH.
+- Attention: You need to install additional the below-mentioned requirements if you want to use an interactive post-editing feature in mmpe.
+- install ctranslate2 model and their dependencies (Linux OS is mandatory to run ctranslate2 model).
+For further details to install ctranslate2, click on the following link https://github.com/OpenNMT/CTranslate2
+- install fastapi.
+- install nginx server.
+- install pm2 to keep alive the node server and uvicorn service.

 ## Configuration <a name="configuration"></a>
 The projects won't really work without configuration.
 We prepared dummy config files that you can use as a basis:
 - copy the file mmpe-frontend/src/assets/config.json.example to mmpe-frontend/src/assets/config.json (copy and remove the .example)
     - for the project to run, you have to at least copy the example file
     - to see translation projects, create them in mmpe-server/data/projects.
 You can use project1.json.example and remove the ".example" part to get a starting point.
 For more information on projects, check the section here in this Readme.
     - Deactivate features: MMPE has a lot features, from which you might not need or want all.
-To easily deactivate those, use the variables: "enableSpeech", "enableEyeTracking", "enableWhiteSpace", "enableSpellcheck", "enableHandwriting", "enableMidairGestures"
+To easily deactivate those, use the variables: "enableSpeech", "enableEyeTracking", "enableWhiteSpace", "enableSpellcheck", "enableHandwriting", "enableMidairGestures", "enableIPE"
     - to use handwriting: get a myScript application and hmac key, insert the credentials, and define the target language
     - to use speech: additionally set the "speechLanguage" and if you have custom IBM Watson model, the "speechModelCustomizationID"